-The device has 128 bytes of RAM.
-Sixteen bytes of RAM are mapped as "registers" at addresses 0F0 to 0FF Hex.
+The COP888CF has 128 bytes of RAM.
+Sixteen bytes of RAM are mapped as "registers" at addresses 0F0 to 0FF

+Hex.
 These registers can be loaded immediately, and also decremented and tested with the DRSZ (decrement register and skip if zero) instruction.
 The memory pointer registers X, SP, and B are memory mapped into this space at address locations 0FC to 0FE Hex respectively, with the other registers (other than reserved register 0FF) being available for general usage.

-The instruction set permits any bit in memory to be set, reset or tested.
-All I/O and registers (except A and PC) are memory mapped; therefore, I/O bits and register bits can be directly and individually set, reset and tested.
+The instruction set of the COP888CF permits any bit in memory to be set, reset or tested.
+All I/O and registers on the COP888CF (except A and PC) are memory mapped; therefore, I/O bits and register bits can be directly and individually set, reset and tested.
 The accumulator (A) bits can also be directly and individually tested.